shahabziari/Artificial-Intelligence-Projects-2021/README.md

 # AI-projects-2021
-Projects of Computational NeuroScience Course in Computer Science Department of Shahid Beheshti University
+Projects of Artificial Intelligence Course in Computer Science Department of Shahid Beheshti University